MikeG621/YOGEME/Readme.txt

 ==========
 Version History

+v1.6, 15 Sep 2018
+ - (XWA) Mission Hook editing dialog added for the hooks by Jérémy Ansel (JeremyaFr) [Issue #26]
+ - (XWA) SuperBackdrops detection changed to Readme instead of Backup since XWAUCP is different than a solo install
+ - (XWA) Backdrop "Loading..." button text now always appears, not just when SBD detected
+ - (XWA) Backdrop dialog now always resized for XWA to accommodate larger images, not just when SBD detected
+ - (XWA) Changed some exceptions when trying to launch the Backdrop dialog and the platform isn't detected

 v1.5.1, 13 May 2019
 While I did add the below a couple months ago and just haven't gone through releasing it,